omerfarukz/autocomplete/README.md

 - Ready to use in web, desktop and **cloud**!.
 - **Free** commercial usage (apache 2.0 licence)

+## Is it cloud ready?
+Absolutely.
+All you need is provide Stream based instance for building and searching indexes.
+Autocomplete can be run on any Stream like a MemoryStream, FileStream, azure blobs and others.

 ## Where can I get it?
 First, install NuGet.
 Then, install AutoComplete from the package manager console: